What Is Bitcoin & How Does It Work?

 On the other hand, Bitcoin is a relatively slow network compared to other forms of payment such as credit cards and other cryptocurrencies.
 One of the biggest risks with Bitcoin is regulation and Government policies.
 As an unregulated asset or form of currency in most countries, Governments can ban Bitcoin at any time.

 A recent example is China, which blacklisted Bitcoin, mining and any banks dealing with cryptocurrencies.
 Another limitation is the high energy resources required to mine Bitcoin to validate transactions and create new Bitcoins.
-Other risks with Bitcoin that should also be considered are if the following events occurred:

 How Does Bitcoin Work?